 The best air purifier you can buy today

-The Coway AP-1512 HH Mighty is consistently ranked among the highest-regarded air purifiers on the market — and with good reason.
+The Coway AP-1512 HH Mighty is consistently ranked among the best air purifiers on the market — and with good reason.
 It's also one of the quickest to sell out at online and brick-and-mortar stores.

 It's reasonably priced for how well it works, it's one of the quieter machines of its size, and it has most of the features we'd want in an air purifier, including a programmable timer, several fan speeds and a filter indicator light.
 As a result, it's a bit hard to find in stock right now.

 Replacement filters are fairly cheap and energy costs relatively low, which makes the Coway one of the least expensive air purifiers of its caliber to maintain year to year.